swiyu-admin-ch/didtoolbox-java/README.md

 ## Proof of Possession (PoP)

 The DID-Toolbox also offers various other options not closely related to DID.
-One of those is possibility to generate generate a [Proof-of-Possession (PoP)](https://www.rfc-editor.org/rfc/rfc7800.html) using the very same signing key used while creating/updating DID.
+One of those is possibility to generate a [Proof-of-Possession (PoP)](https://www.rfc-editor.org/rfc/rfc7800.html) using the very same Ed25519 signing/verifying key pair used while creating/updating DID logs.

 A PoP is nothing but a [JSON Web Token (JWT)](https://www.rfc-editor.org/rfc/rfc7519), signed cryptographically to ensure authenticity - such JWT can declare that the _presenter_ of the JWT possesses a particular proof-of-possession (PoP) key.